-Candidates qualifying for an undergraduate degree must successfully complete a minimum of 124 credit hours of coursework.
+Candidates qualifying for an bachelor's degree must successfully complete a minimum of 120 credit hours of coursework.
 The six-year Doctor of Pharmacy Program (Pharm.D.) of the College of Pharmacy and Health Sciences requires 211 credit hours.

 Drake University accepts up to 66 credit hours of college-level transfer credit applicable to an associate degree from a regionally accredited community or two-year college as any part of the first 94 credit hours toward a bachelor’s degree (except pharmacy; see College of Pharmacy and Health Sciences), subject to the requirements of the individual colleges and schools.
 Transfer students, regardless of the type of institution from which they transfer, must successfully complete their last 30 hours in residence at Drake University to satisfy degree requirements.

-The College of Arts and Sciences, College of Business and Public Administration, and School of Journalism and Mass Communication provide the option of earning two undergraduate majors (a double major) in any one of these colleges/schools.
-With early and careful planning, a student can complete one of many double majors in one college or school within the 124 credit-hour minimum.
+The College of Arts and Sciences, Zimpleman College of Business, and School of Journalism and Mass Communication provide the option of earning two undergraduate majors (a double major) in any one of these colleges/schools.
+With early and careful planning, a student can complete one of many double majors in one college or school within the 120 credit-hour minimum.

 A cumulative grade point average of 2.00 (“C”) is required for all Drake University work attempted for a degree, including major department work, departmental courses, and the combined departmental and related courses.
 A transfer student must have a cumulative GPA of 2.00 on all work attempted at Drake University.

-Seniors in their last two semesters of undergraduate study have the possibility of taking graduate work to round out a partial enrollment that completes all undergraduate requirements.
+Seniors in their last two semesters of bachelor's degree study have the possibility of taking graduate work to round out a partial enrollment that completes all undergraduate requirements.
 See the Graduate Catalog for further information.

-Undergraduates earning two or more bachelor's degrees concurrently need to successfully complete the requirements for each degree and major.
-The total credit minimum is 124 (excluding Doctor of Pharmacy degree).
+Students earning two or more bachelor's degrees concurrently need to successfully complete the requirements for each degree and major.
+The total credit minimum is 120 (excluding Doctor of Pharmacy degree).

-Furthermore, the Drake graduate who returns for a second undergraduate degree must complete requirements for the second major/degree; this student does not need to complete Drake Curriculum general education requirements and has no minimum number of credits required.
+Drake graduates who return for an additional undergraduate degree must apply for a different bachelor's degree and complete the requirements for the second major and degree; this student does not need to complete the Drake Curriculum First Year Seminar or Area of Inquiry general education requirements and has no minimum number of credits required.